-4. State Financial Aid Programs: National University College administer state funds from Puerto Rico and from the State of Florida, as received for each fiscal year.
+State Financial Aid Programs: NUC administer state funds from Puerto Rico and from the S tate of Florida, as received for each fiscal year.
 Funds are offered to qualifying students based on program requirements and subject to availability of funds.
 These programs are generally awarded to students with academic excellence.
 To find out more, please refer to the local Financial Aid Office or visit the institution's website.

-Federal Work Study Program: Provides part-time employment while you are enrolled in school to help pay for your education or expenses related.
+Federal Work Study Program: Provides part-time employment while enrolled in school to help pay for your education or expenses related.